 Interns are temporary GS-9 employees.
-New Ph.D./Psy.D. graduates selected as Staff Psychologists start at the GS-11 Step 1 salary level (currently \$64,561).
-Successful completion of the first year leads to automatic promotion to GS-12 (\$77,382 to 100,600), depending on length of service).
-Promotions to GS-13 (\$92,017 to 119,619) and GS-14 (\$108,736 to 141,360) are possible (salaries effective as of January 2019 and typically increase annually).
+New Ph.D./Psy.D. graduates, selected as Staff Psychologists, start at the GS-11 Step 1 salary level (currently \$66,515).
+Successful completion of the first year leads to automatic promotion to GS-12 (\$79,725 to 103,647), depending on length of service).
+Promotions to GS-13 (\$94,803 to 123,247) and GS-14 (\$112,028 to 145,634) are possible (salaries effective as of January 2020 and typically increase annually).
 Funds are provided for annual continuing education.
 Bureau psychologists may also engage in outside employment such as private practice or teaching, after obtaining approval.
-New staff are given a degree of choice in geographic region and type of prison setting, and if relocation is required the Bureau may pay a substantial portion of the expenses.
+New staff are given a degree of choice in geographic region and type of prison setting, and if relocation is required, the Bureau may pay a substantial portion of the expenses.
 Additional incentives and retention bonuses are offered at certain geographic locations.

 Psychologists are the main providers of mental health services in the Bureau and enjoy a great deal of professional autonomy.
 Due to our continued staff growth, some have the opportunity to become Chiefs after a few years of service.
 Other career tracks include heading drug abuse or internship programs or taking executive positions as psychology administrators.
 Agency employees are covered by the Federal Employee Retirement System, a pension plus retirement saving plan.
 Pre-tax contributions to the Thrift Savings Plan up to 5% of base salary will be matched dollar for dollar by the government.
 Employees can contribute up to the maximum allowed by the IRS on a pretax basis.
 Bureau employees may retire after 20 years of service, provided they have reached age 50, or at any age with 25 years of service.
 The Bureau of Prisons is an equal opportunity employer.
-However, in accordance with Public Law 100-238, applicants for entry level staff positions must be under the age of 37 at the time of initial appointment.
+However, in accordance with Public Law 100-238, applicants for entry-level staff positions must be under the age of 37 at the time of initial appointment.

-As an example of intern employment, members of recent graduating classes took positions as: Staff Psychologist - Federal Bureau of Prisons (MDC Brooklyn, FCI Marion, FDC Oklahoma City, FCC Butner, FCC Terre Haute, FDC Oklahoma City, FCI Fort Dix, FCI Bastrop), Post-doctoral Fellow at the University of Massachusetts Medical School, Postdoctoral Fellow at the University of Virginia, Forensic Psychologist at Taylor Hardin Secure Medical Facility, Forensic Psychologist at the Center or Forensic Psychiatry, Post-doctoral Fellow at Arkansas State Hospital, Post-doctoral Forensic Fellow at Central Regional Hospital in NC, Psychologist at Southern Virginia Mental Health Institute, and Psychologist at Central Prison in NC.
+As an example of intern employment, members of recent graduating classes took positions as: Staff Psychologist - Federal Bureau of Prisons (MDC Brooklyn, FCI Marion, FDC Oklahoma City, FCC-Butner, FCC Terre Haute, FDC Oklahoma City, FCI Fort Dix, FCI Bastrop, FCI Milan), Post-doctoral Fellow at the University of Massachusetts Medical School, Post-doctoral Forensic Fellow at Emory University, Post-doctoral Fellow at the University of Virginia, Forensic Psychologist at Taylor Hardin Secure Medical Facility, Forensic Psychologist at the Center or Forensic Psychiatry, Post-doctoral Fellow at

+Arkansas State Hospital, Post-doctoral Forensic Fellow at Central Regional Hospital in NC, Psychologist at Southern Virginia Mental Health Institute, and Psychologist at Central Prison in NC.